guillempuche/every-layout-react/README.md

 This repo aims to provide developers with a toolkit for creating responsive, consistent layouts with ease, following the Every Layout philosophy.

 Feel free to explore, contribute, and raise issues or suggestions to improve these components! 🚀🎨

+## Contribute

+Requirements:

+- Install [Yarn](https://yarnpkg.com/getting-started/install) package manager.
+Then install all the packages with `yarn add`.
+- To make commits, we use run `yarn run commit`.
+To do so, install `npm install -g commitizen` to so.